material-motion/material-motion/concepts/runtimes.md

 ### Gesture recognition

 The gesture event is invoked when a gesture recognizer's state has changed.

+## Plugins

+TODO: Write an intro.

+### Transition

+Coordinates events with the operating system’s existing transition system.

+Required events:

+- Did start
+- Did idle

+### View duplication

+Required events:

+- First-time registration of Intention to element

+## Other systems

+### Transition coordination

+This system allows you to define which Directors to use for a transition between two “Screens” in an application.

+- Discuss the “Narrator” concept.

 ## Outline (notes, not final copy)